-(2) Fair value valuation used for the Consolidated Financial Statements.
+(2)Fair value valuation used for the Consolidated Financial Statements.

 (3) In the context of the simplified tender offer of Tarkett Participation closed on July, 15 2021, the members of the group presenting the offer agreed, in the investment agreement concluded between them, to launch a cash investment and ordinary shares and preference shares allocation plans after the offer within Tarkett Participation in particular for the benefit of members of the Management Board (as described in section 1.3.3 of the Tarkett Participation information note signed by the AMF n° 21-208 dated June 8, 2021).
-In addition to an investment by the beneficiaries in Tarkett Participation ordinary shares, this plan includes an exceptional allocation (i) of Tarkett Participation ordinary share, subject to attendance conditions and gradual acquisition by tranche of 25% per year for 4 years and (ii) Tarkett Participation preference shares subject to the same attendance conditions by tranche, granting their holders pecuniary rights in the event of a "Withdrawal" (defined as the initial public offering of Tarkett Participation, the transfer by Wendel of its interest or an event after which the SID would no longer control Tarkett Participation) or the liquidation of the company based on a preference share value dependent on the global investment multiple noted on that occasion ("Project Multiple").
+In addition to an investment by the beneficiaries in Tarkett Participation ordinary shares, subject to attendance conditions and gradual acquisition by tranche of 25% per year for 4 years and (ii) Tarkett Participation preference shares subject to the same attendance conditions by tranche, granting their holders pecuniary rights in the event of a "Withdrawal" (defined as the initial public offering of Tarkett Participation) or the liquidation of the company based on a preference share value dependent on the global investment multiple noted on that occasion ("Project Multiple").
 With this plan in mind, no Tarkett performance shares were allocated to the members of the Management Board in 2021.